nsikan-na/images-search/README.md

 # SPA Widgets! #
 [Visit Live Site](https://nsikan-spa-widgets.netlify.app/)

-This project consisits of multiple applications that consume apis for cool features.
+This project consists of multiple applications that consume apis for cool features.

 ## This was build using ##
 * React.js (html,javascript)